JoaoNascimento6/ApiGestaoTarefas/README.md

 ![Node.js](https://img.shields.io/badge/Node.js-v14.17-green)
 ![License](https://img.shields.io/badge/license-MIT-yellow)

-The goal of this project is to create a RESTful API in Node.js to manage tasks, allowing users to create, update, delete, and list tasks.
-This API is designed to seamlessly integrate with various task management applications such as to-do lists, calendars, and more.
+Welcome to our Task Management API, designed to empower you in organizing tasks effortlessly!
+Built with Node.js, this API simplifies task handling, allowing creation, updating, deletion, and listing of tasks.
+Seamlessly integrates with your favorite task management tools like to-do lists and calendars.

 ## Key Features

-- **Task Creation:** Users can create new tasks by specifying title, description, due date, priority, and status.
+- **Task Creation:** Craft new tasks with titles, descriptions, due dates, priorities, and statuses.
-- **Task Update:** Ability to mark tasks as completed, change statuses, and modify fields.
+- **Task Update:** Mark tasks as completed, tweak statuses, and modify various fields.
-- **Task Deletion:** Elimination of tasks based on their unique ID.
+- **Task Deletion:** Bid farewell to tasks using their unique ID.
-- **Task Listing:** Visualization of all registered tasks, with filtering options based on different criteria.
+- **Task Listing:** Visualize all registered tasks with flexible filtering options.

+## Dive into the Docs!

+Explore the comprehensive [Task Management API Swagger Documentation](https://app.swaggerhub.com/apis-docs/JOAOPNASCIMENTO6/Todo/1.0) for detailed insights.
+It's your gateway to understanding endpoints, parameters, and responses in an OpenAPI format.

 ## Technical Requirements

-- The API follows RESTful principles, providing responses in JSON format.
+- Embraces RESTful principles, delivering responses in JSON format.
-- Proper error handling, including HTTP status codes and descriptive error messages.
-- Implementation of basic authentication, such as API tokens, ensuring security and authenticity.
+- Handles errors gracefully with descriptive messages and HTTP status codes.
+- Implements secure basic authentication like API tokens for data security.
-- Use of a database, which can be relational (e.g., MySQL) or NoSQL (e.g., MongoDB).
+- Leverages either relational (e.g., MySQL) or NoSQL (e.g., MongoDB) databases.
-- Clear API documentation in OpenAPI format, describing endpoints, parameters, and responses.
+- Provides clear OpenAPI format documentation defining endpoints, parameters, and responses.